-If you earned additional Years of Credited Service during your reemployment in Covered Employment, the pension you receive when you retire again will be recalculated taking into account your age and

-Years of Credited Service at that time.
+If you earned additional years of Credited Service during your reemployment in Covered Employment, the pension you receive when you retire again will be recalculated taking into account your age and Years of Credited Service at that time.
 Your monthly benefit amount following your second retirement will be reduced by the value of payments received during your first period of retirement.

-If you did not earn additional Years of Credited Service upon your return to Covered Employment, the pension you receive when you retire again will not be recalculated and will be the same amount that you had previously received.
+If you did not earn additional years of Credited Service upon your return to Covered Employment, the pension you receive when you retire again will not be recalculated and will be the same amount that you had previously received.

-Required Benefit Payments After You Reach Age 701/2
+Required Benefit Payments After You Reach Age 70/2

-You must begin to receive your monthly pension benefits as of the April 1st following the calendar year in which you reach age 701⁄2.
-Once your benefit payments have started under this provision, they will not be suspended, even if you return to Covered Employment.
+You must begin to receive your monthly pension benefits as of April 1st following the calendar year in which you reach age 70/2, even if you are still working in Covered Employment.
+Once your payments have started under this provision, they will not be suspended.
+Failure to start receiving your pension when required may result in you having to pay a penalty to the Internal Revenue Service equal to 50% of the amount of your payments that were not timely started.